in-person in los angeles & online across california

 My specialties:

-• For those who often feel on edge — where uncertainty feels hard to tolerate and your mind is always trying to predict what’s going to happen next.
-Together, we’ll work toward a steadier relationship with your thoughts and a deeper sense of calm.
+For those who often feel on edge — where uncertainty feels hard to tolerate and your mind is always trying to predict what’s going to happen next.
+Together, we’ll work toward a steadier relationship with your thoughts and the ability to move through life with more clarity and self-trust.

-• For those who prioritize harmony and connection, often at the expense of their own voice.
-We’ll explore how to stay connected to others while remaining grounded in yourself instead of spiraling into feelings of guilt.
+For those who prioritize harmony and connection, often at the expense of their own voice.
+Together, we explore how to stay connected to others while remaining grounded in yourself, without collapsing into guilt when you express your needs.

 How it works